On 5 April 2011, the public sector equality duty (the equality duty) came into force. The equality duty was created under the Equality Act 2010.

 The Act states that meeting different needs involves taking steps to take account of disabled people's disabilities.
 It describes fostering good relations as tackling prejudice and promoting understanding between people from different groups.
 It states that compliance with the duty may involve treating some people more favourably than others.

-The new duty covers the following eight protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+The equality duty covers the nine protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 Public authorities also need to have due regard to the need to eliminate unlawful discrimination against someone because of their marriage or civil partnership status.
-This means that the first arm of the duty applies to this characteristic but that the other arms (advancing equality and fostering good relations) do not apply.
+This means that the first aim of the duty applies to this characteristic but that the other aims (advancing equality and fostering good relations) do not apply.

 Compliance with the general equality duty is a legal obligation, but it also makes good business sense.
 An organisation that is able to provide services to meet the diverse needs of its users should find that it carries out its core business more efficiently.
 A workforce that has a supportive working environment is more productive.
 Many organisations have also found it beneficial to draw on a broader range of talent and to better represent the community that they serve.
 It should also result in better informed decision-making and policy development.
 Overall, it can lead to services that are more appropriate to the user, and services that are more effective and cost-effective.
 This can lead to increased satisfaction with public services.